-Undergraduate students are strongly encouraged to spend a year with an appropriate industrial company and we help students find suitable places.
+Undergraduate students are strongly encouraged to spend a year with an appropriate company and we help students find suitable places.
 This year comes between the second and the third (taught) years of the course.
-Students spend the year with companies that vary from small software houses to multi-national engineering and manufacturing companies, in some cases abroad.
+Students placement vary from small software houses to multi-national engineering companies, in some cases abroad.
+Such a year is compulsory for some schemes, it is then known as a Sandwich Year.
+Most schemes have a version with, and a version without, a Sandwich Year.
+Each student on a year out is allocated to a member of staff of the department.
+Sandwich year students will normally be visited once or twice during the placement.
+We do our best to visit optional industrial year (sometimes called YES placement) students.